yohanesnuwara/yohanesnuwara/README.md

 ## Welcome to my GitHub Repository!

 I'm Yohanes Nuwara.
 I prefer to call myself as a reservoir analyst, in which I coin the term to tell how I love to integrate two perspectives of geoscience and engineering for oil and gas reservoir analysis.
 I mostly worked with Python, also partly with MATLAB and R. This is my portfolio showcase.
+I hope you enjoy or find anything useful, and kindly [contact me]() if you wish!

 ### 💻 Repositories: